moveit/moveit2/moveit_ros/trajectory_cache/README.md

 - Cache namespacing and partitioning
 - Extension points for injecting your own feature keying, cache insert, cache prune, and cache sorting logic.

-The cache supports MotionPlanRequests and GetCartesianPaths::Requests out of the box!
+The cache supports `MotionPlanRequest` and `GetCartesianPaths::Request` out of the box!

 ### Fully Customizable Behavior